-An example of what a medical certificate could say is "\\\\\ is unable to complete her assessment task due to a migraine".
+An example of what a medical certificate could say is " is unable to complete her assessment task due to a migraine".

 Only original medical certificates on letterhead paper will be accepted.
 No photocopies or scans.
-The original medical certificate must be signed by the Deputy Principal, a copy provided to the student and the original placed in the student's file.
+The original medical certificate must be signed by the Deputy Principal (Year 12 only) or Illness/Misadventure Coordinator (Year 10 &11) a copy provided to the student and the original placed in the student's file.
 The doctor must be registered with the Australian Health Practitioner Registration Agency (AHPRA).

 This can be checked via www.ahpra.gov.au